-After processing the application and confirming benefit eligibility, biweekly claim forms are provided to the claimant for as long as he or she remains unemployed and eligible for benefits.
+After processing the application and confirming benefit eligibility, biweekly claim forms are provided to the claimant for as long as the claimant remains unemployed and eligible for benefits.
 If a claimant filed an online application, claim forms are only made available online.
-If a claimant filed a paper application, his or her first claim form is both available online and mailed to him or her.
-If the claimant returns the paper claim, future claims will be mailed to him or her.
+If a claimant filed a paper application, the first claim form is both available online and mailed to the claimant.
+If the claimant returns the paper claim, future claims will be mailed.
 If the claimant files the claim online, all subsequent claim forms will only be made available online and will no longer be mailed.
 Claimants must not file both an online and a paper claim form for the same period(s).
 Claim forms should be signed and submitted (online or by mail) on or after the last day of the claim.
-The completed claim must be received by the RRB within 15 days of the end of the claimant, whichever is later.
+The completed claim must be received by the RRB within 15 days of the end of the claim period, or within 15 days of the date the claim form was made available online or mailed to the claimant, whichever is later.

 Only one application needs to be filed during a benefit year, even if a claimant becomes unemployed more than once.
-However, in the case of multiple claim periods, a claimant must request a claim form from the RRB within 30 days of the first day for which he or she wants to resume claiming benefits.
+However, in the case of multiple claim periods, a claimant must request a claim form from the RRB within 30 days of the first day for which the claimant wants to resume claiming benefits.
 These claim forms may then be filed online or by mail.

-10. How does a person apply for and claim sickness benefits?
+11. How does a person apply for and claim sickness benefits?

 An Application for Sickness Benefits (Form SI-1a) can be obtained from RRB.gov, a railroad labor organization, or a railroad employer.
-Applications for sickness benefits must be submitted to the agency by mail, or by fax to 713-405-2078.
-However, subsequent claims may be mailed, or completed online by employees who have established a myRRB account at RRB.gov.
+Applications for sickness benefits must be submitted to the agency by mail or by fax to 713-405-2078.
+However, subsequent claims may be mailed or completed online by employees who have established a myRRB account at RRB.gov.
+(Effective July 1, 2025, all myRRB services and features will require a Login.gov account.
+All Pin Password (PPW) accounts will be deactivated on that date.)